rawify/Fraction.js/README.md

 Returns the power of the actual number, raised to an possible rational exponent.
 If the result becomes non-rational the function returns `null`.

+### Fraction log(base)

+Returns the logarithm of the actual number to a given rational base.
+If the result becomes non-rational the function returns `null`.

 ### Fraction mod(n)

 Returns the modulus (rest of the division) of the actual object and n (this % n).
 It's a much more precise [fmod()](#fmod-impreciseness-circumvented) if you like.
 Please note that *mod()* is just like the modulo operator of most programming languages.
 If you want a mathematical correct modulo, see [here](#mathematical-correct-modulo).